earthly/website/blog/_posts/2023-12-21-single-expression-functions.md

   } else {
       "Zero"
   }
-  return s+"!"
+  s+"!"
 }
 ~~~

 And there you have `if` expressions.
-Turns out a special syntax isn't need for ternary operators if you can treat your if's as expressions.
+Turns out a special syntax isn't need for ternary operators if you can treat your `if`s as expressions.
 They are things that return values so lets treat them as such.

 I love this kind of stuff, the if/else control flow I already knew can work as a expression and simplify code without needing any new syntax, it just follows how assignment already works.

-Some people don't like this and prefer ternary operators, but I honestly think and hope that it's just inertia and that simple readability that falls out of this expression focus continues to spread. ( But, I understand that readability is highly subjective and somewhat about familiarity so I'm not holding my breath. )
+Some people prefer ternary operators, but I honestly hope that it's just inertia and that simple readability that falls out of this expression focus continues to spread. ( But, I understand that readability is highly subjective and somewhat about familiarity so I'm not holding my breath. )

 These if expressions of course work in all the languages we touched on so far.